 Every person has a culture – the many customs and beliefs that shape our perspectives and create a lens through which we see others.

-In this training section, there are a selection of evidence-based engaging materials, designed by experienced educators with in-depth knowledge of;
+In this training section, there is a selection of evidence-based, engaging materials designed by experienced educators with in-depth knowledge of educational exclusion, marginalisation, racism, and oppression.

 The programmes and materials in this section aim to give participants an insight into:

-• The barriers that exist for refugees; personal, social, economic.
+- The barriers that exist for refugees; personal, social, economic.

-Using participative, dialogic, arts-based, and collaborative approaches, we anticipate that using our training materials in your organisation they will help participants;
+Using participative, dialogic, arts-based, and collaborative approaches, we anticipate that using our training materials in your organisation will help participants;

-• to understand the plight of refugees and people seeking asylum.
+- To understand the plight of refugees and people seeking asylum.

-• be critically aware of people seeking asylum in Ireland.
+- Be critically aware of people seeking asylum in Ireland.

-• to question our inbuilt bias towards asylum seekers and refugees.
+- To question our inbuilt bias towards asylum seekers and refugees.

-• to develop solidarity towards refugees and people seeking asylum in Ireland.
+- To develop solidarity towards refugees and people seeking asylum in Ireland.

 Session 1 – Deconstructed